Astropy Affiliated Packages

 Coordinated Packages

 The following table lists all current Astropy coordinated packages.
-They are determined from the json file, which is the actual authoritative registry.

 Total number of coordinated packages: